Model Predictive Control for Magnetically-Actuated Cellbots: Model Predictive Control with GP Disturbance Estimator

+According to Assumption \ref{assumption:2}, the coordinate transformation does not introduce any kinematic constraints (like the minimum turning radius) since the electrical system for varying the magnetic field responds instantaneously.

-In this section, we describe our approach for estimating \(D\) and \(a_0\), represented by \(\hat{D}\) and \(\hat{a}_0\), respectively.
-We train the GP during an initial learning phase, where the \(\mu\)bot is given a sequence of control inputs, either from a human operator or an open-loop control sequence.
-The learning phase occurs in the same environment and with the same robots as the experiment; thus, the training and testing environments are consistent.
-Position data ($\mathcal{P} = \{p(t_k)\}$) and control action data ($X = \{(\alpha(t_k), f(t_k))\}$) are recorded at discrete intervals.
-We derive the \(\mu\)bot's velocity ($\mathcal{V} = \{v(t_k)\}$) by numerical differentiation and low-pass filtering of $\mathcal{P}$.
-Based on the dynamics, we do a linear regression for the data in x and y axes:
+In this section, we describe our approach for estimating \(\bm{D}\) and \(a_0\).
+We train the GP during an initial learning phase, where the cellbot is given a sequence of control inputs, either from a human operator or a pre-defined path.
+The learning phase occurs in the same environment and with the same robot as the experiment; thus, the training and testing environments are consistent.
+Position data ($\mathcal{P} = \{[p_x(t_k), p_y(t_k)]^T\}$) and control action data ($X = \{(\alpha(t_k), f(t_k))\}$) are recorded at discrete intervals.
+We derive the cellbot velocity ($\mathcal{V} = \{[v_x(t_k), v_y(t_k)]^T\}$) by numerical differentiation and low-pass filtering of $\mathcal{P}$.
+Based on the dynamics, we do a linear regression separately for the $x$ and $y$ axes:

-Note that in \eqref{eq:linreg} we assumed that $D$ is constant and $D_c = [ D_{c,x}, D_{c,y}]^T$ can be interpreted as the mean disturbance value, as estimated by the linear regression model.
-The GP captures the actual value of $\hat{D}(\alpha, f)$.
-Based on \eqref{eq:linreg} we estimate $a_0$ by
+Note that in \eqref{eq:linreg}, we assumed that $\hat{\bm{D}}$ is constant and $\bm{D_c} = [ D_{c,x}, D_{c,y}]^T$ can be interpreted as the mean disturbance value, as estimated by the linear regression model.
+We use linear regression to estimate $a_0$ by $\hat{a}_0$ and utilize the GP to estimate the model mismatch.
+Based on \eqref{eq:linreg}, we estimate $a_0$ by

-Finally, we capture the difference between our model and the actual dynamics from data with GP.
-This essentially maps $X_s$ to the error between observed velocities $v(t_k)$ and our expected velocities from our model, denoted by $\mathcal{Y} = \{(v(t_k) - \hat{a_0} u(t_k))\}$.

-We used the Scikit-Learn toolbox for Python3 to implement our GP approach, which offers an API that simplifies the selection and training of a wide range of kernels.
-During training, Scikit-Learn automatically optimizes the kernel hyperparameters, providing insights for kernel selection.
-Specifically, some hyperparameters for the rational quadratic, Matern, and periodic kernels became arbitrarily small, indicating that these kernels capture extraneous dynamics not reflective of the true behavior of the rolling microrobot's velocity error.
-We realized that a linear combination of the Radial Basis Function (RBF) kernel and a constant-scaled white noise kernel captured the velocity error effectively.